IssamSisbane/pi-cluster/README.md

 - [X] Make sure the container runs as non root & disable privilege escalation
 - [X] Expose Linkding to Internet
   - [X] Setup a Cloudflare Tunnels & a linkding service
-  - [ ] Configure Traefik Ingress
+  - [X] Configure Traefik Ingress
 - [X] Add SOPS to protect secret
-- [ ] Add SSL Certificates to allow https
+- [X] Add SSL Certificates to allow https
+- [ ] Add Access to the ingress from outside